khaefner/rust_101/hello_world/src/chapter_2.md

 }
 ```

-If you uncomment the line starship_name = "USS Voyager"; and try to compile this code, the Rust compiler will issue an error message.
+If you uncomment the line `starship_name = "USS Voyager"`; and try to compile this code, the Rust compiler will issue an error message.
 This error tells you that you cannot assign a new value to an immutable variable.
 This design choice in Rust helps prevent unexpected side effects and makes your code easier to reason about.

 ### ![logo](Star_Trek_icon.png) Making Variables Mutable with mut:  Reassigning Crew as Needed